-- Compliance testing of independence controls and processes. - Personal independence compliance testing of a random selection of partners each year. - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.
+- Compliance testing of independence controls and processes. - Personal independence compliance testing of a random selection of partners and practice managers as a means of monitoring compliance with independence policies. - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.

-The results of the monitoring and testing procedures are reported to the firm's National Leadership Team annually.
+The results of the monitoring and testing procedures are reported to the firm's National Leadership Team on a regular basis with a summary reported to them on an annual basis.